Adaptations of The Lord of the Rings: Video games

 Numerous computer and video games have been inspired by J. R. R. Tolkien's works set in Middle-earth.
 Titles have been produced by studios such as Electronic Arts, Vivendi Games, Melbourne House, and Warner Bros.
 Interactive Entertainment.

+Board games, card games, and tabletop roleplaying games

+The Lord of the Rings has been adapted into a variety of board games, card games, and tabletop roleplaying games.

+Magic the Gathering released a Universes Beyond set inspired by The Lord of the Rings in 2023.
+A set inspired by The Hobbit will be released in 2026.

+Free League Publishing produces The One Ring Roleplaying Game, in which players can go on various Middle-earth quests.
+It is set in the period between The Hobbit and The Fellowship of the Ring.

+In 2004, Nexus Editrice published the strategic wargame War of the Ring, in which one player controls of the Free Peoples and the other controls Sauron and his Shadow Armies.
+Lord of the Rings: Fate of the Fellowship is a similarly themed spinoff of the co-operative strategy game Pandemic.
+It was released in 2025 by Asmodee.

 Readings

 The Library of Congress, which makes versions especially for the blind, recorded an unabridged version of The Lord of the Rings in 1967, narrated by Livingston Gilbert, on vinyl media.
 This version was taken out of circulation at the time of the recording of the 1978 version.
 It recorded a second unabridged version of The Lord of the Rings in 1978, narrated by Norman Barrs, on 4-track tape media.
 This version was taken out of circulation at the time of the recording of the 1999 version.
 It recorded a third unabridged version of The Lord of the Rings, A trip to Mordor in 1999, narrated by David Palmer, on 4-track tape media.
 This version is also available on the new digital players provided for Library of Congress patrons.

 In 1990, the Australian actor Rob Inglis read and performed an unabridged version for Recorded Books in their New York studio.
 While not strictly a dramatisation, Inglis created voices for all the characters, and along with project producer Claudia Howard, he created music for all the songs, which he performed.
 The project took six weeks to record, not counting preparation time.

 In 2021, the British actor Andy Serkis, who played Gollum in Peter Jackson's films, recorded an unabridged version of all three volumes of The Lord of the Rings for HarperCollins and Recorded Books.